American Sign Language

 Providing proof of previous ASL courses does not transfer the courses or credits to ASU.
 Previous ASL experience will only serve to place you at a higher level.
 You are responsible for earning the requisite number of units to graduate.

 ASU ASL does not offer comprehensive testing.
-Students who have extensive experience with ASL will need to be placed in and complete ASL 202 to fulfill their language requirement.
+Students who have extensive experience with ASL will need to be placed in and complete ASL 202 to fulfill their language requirements.